This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 The School celebrates its 50th Anniversary.
 Dr. Janet D. Schenck, founder and Director Emeritus, receives the Handel Medallion of the City of New York at a Philharmonic Hall reception (May 21).
 Mayor John V. Lindsay writes: “…the City has been proud to bestow upon you [this honor] for your dedicated service to the cultural life of New York and to the cause of musical education, in particular.”

-Children’s opera theater program, under the guidance of Cynthia Auerbach, is established to present opera for children, sung by children.
+Children’s opera theatre program, under the guidance of Cynthia Auerbach, is established to present opera for children, sung by children.

 MSM President John Brownlee dies unexpectedly on January 10.